tkm3d1a/dotfiles/README.md

     - copies of dotfiles from ~
     - needs maintinance as updates are made
     - currently minimal
+- ./fonts
+    - system fonts needed to be copied over
+    - some required for power10k use
 - TBD

 ## Purpose